microservicer/flutter-pipelines/README.md

 Create a new app in the [Google Play Console](https://play.google.com/apps/publish/).

-Go to Testing > Internal Testing and "Choose signing key" and select "Use Google-generated key".

 ### API Keys

 Create an API key for the Google Play Store.